JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_gradle_properties.md

 ### useClosestJavaCompilerVersion
 {#useClosestJavaCompilerVersion}

-Java Compiler dependencies are tied to IntelliJ Platform build numbers and hosted in the IntelliJ Dependencies Repository.
+Java Compiler dependency required for the [](tools_intellij_platform_gradle_plugin.md#code-instrumentation) is tied to IntelliJ Platform build numbers and hosted in the IntelliJ Dependencies Repository.
 Despite this, certain versions (like EAP or nightly builds) might be absent.

 To solve this, we fetch a list of all versions from the Maven repository and locate the closest match.